Jim Ray Hart

 "His power is beyond our fondest expectations. - coach Hank Sauer

-Stocky Jim Ray Hart was a slugging third baseman during the second dead-ball era who played most of his major league career with the San Francisco Giants.
-A good hitter (career .278) with great power and a long, looping swing, he struck out less than most sluggers.
+Stocky Jim Ray Hart was a slugging third baseman during the second dead-ball era who played most of his Major League career with the San Francisco Giants.
+A gifted hitter (career .278) with great power and a long, looping swing, he struck out less than most sluggers.
 Hart's shortcoming was his fielding, which relegated him to the minors for some prime years of his career.
 In today's game, he would would have been the ideal designated hitter.

 Hart came up to the majors at age 21 in 1963 when Jim Davenport was the third baseman with the Giants.
 Davenport had been the regular third baseman for the Giants since 1958, but in 1964 Hart's presence forced him off third base into a status as a revolving infielder who played a lot at each of shortstop, second, and third, a status Davenport would keep until he finally won back the regular third base job in the late 1960s.

 Hart, as the regular third baseman in 1964, hit 31 home runs, his career high.
 He tied Orlando Cepeda on the team for the second-most home runs, with Willie Mays leading the team with 47 while Willie McCovey had 18 in 364 at-bats.
 Through 1968, Hart hit at least 23 home runs each year, and posted batting averages that were comfortably above the league average each year.

 Defensively, he made more errors than the average third baseman, and as he got older, his range began to slip below average as his weight increased.